 Minimum entry requirements for an HNC or HND are normally 1-2 Highers, and for a degree, 4-5 Highers.
 Many courses will ask for more qualifications than the minimum.

 It is helpful to study for a training qualification.
-The Chartered Institute of Personnel and Development (CIPD) offers the Certificate in Learning and Development.
+You could start by studying for the Chartered Institute of Personnel and Development (CIPD) Foundation Certificate in People Practice.

 If you work with young people or vulnerable adults you will require a satisfactory PVG (Protecting Vulnerable Groups) check to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details.